 Find out about the #YellowNailsMovement here

 In March 2019, EndoSisters East Africa Foundation, launched the yellow nails movement and used selected hair salons and nail bars to disseminate information and to ‘start the conversation’ on endometriosis in Nairobi, Mombasa, Kisumu, Nakuru and Thika within Kenya.
-We intend to role this social activation campaign out to all the 47 counties within Kenya in the short term, and to the greater East African region in the long term.

-We envision a landscape in the near future where March will be a month that will be characterised by yellow nail painting/application and numerous associated conversations around endometriosis.
+We envision a landscape in the near future where March will be a month that will be characterised by yellow nail painting/application and numerous other conversations around endometriosis.
 In addition to the yellow ribbon (globally recognised identifier), the benefit of the yellow nails as an identifier is that it ‘starts the conversation” and gets people engaged on the issue of endometriosis.
 It is our hope and prayer that the #YellowNailsMovement:

 a.
 Will get women and particularly adolescent girls to seek out more information and early diagnosis.

 b.
 Will cause Endometriosis and other menstrual disorders to be recognised and included in the national reproductive agenda and Education Curriculum in Kenya, neighbouring East African countries, and globally.

 c.
 Will help create a framework where accessibility to treatment in terms of subsidized costs and locations will be enhanced.

 d.
 Will help in the management of endometriosis particularly in terms of slowing endometriosis progression and infertility diagnosis.

 e.
 Will extend as a recognised endometriosis awareness identifier throughout Africa and globally.